 3.3 Prevalence of Non- typhoidal Salmonella

-Following bacterial culture on Bismuth Sulfite Agar, black colonies with metallic sheen were presumed to be Salmonella .
+Following bacterial culture on Bismuth Sulfite Agar, black colonies with metallic sheen were presumed to be Salmonella.
 A total of 33 (42.3%) (n=78) Salmonella isolates were recovered from fish, manure and farm water samples collected.
-The prevalence of Non-tyhoidal Salmonella in the fish samples was 34.6% (27/78) while water and manure had prevalence of 5.1% (4/78) and 2.6% (2/78) respectively (table 2).
+The prevalence of Non-typhoidal Salmonella in the fish samples was 34.6% (27/78) while water and manure had prevalence of 5.1% (4/78) and 2.6% (2/78) respectively (table 2).

 Table 2:- Prevalence of Non-typhoidal Salmonella in fish, farm water and manure.